isomerpages/ema-pl/_events/segc-youth/overview.md

 2. Members of the public can participate by voting for one of the top 3 entries from each category which best express their ideas for a more sustainable Singapore.

-3. The top 3 teams of both Junior and Senior Categories will be recognised in the SEGC (Youth) Award Ceremony on 28 Oct 2022.
+3. The top 3 teams of both Junior and Senior Categories will be recognised at the SEGC (Youth) Award Ceremony on 28 October 2022.

 <a href="/files/events/segc-youth/overview/Singapore%20Energy%20Grand%20Challenge%20(Junior%20and%20Senior)%202022%20FAQs.pdf" target="_blank">Click here to see a list of frequently asked questions.</a>